 The device’s GPS (Global Positioning System) also automatically records the location of each search.

-- To find out more about your rights when being stopped and searched, please read the government website by clicking here.
+- To find out more about your rights when being stopped and searched, please read the government's website.

 - West Midlands Police works in partnership with the West Midlands Office of the Police and Crime Commissioner to ensure appropriate governance and scrutiny is applied to stop and search powers.
-Additional information can be viewed by clicking here.
+Additional information can be viewed by visiting the PCC's website.